Devops Interview Questions and Answers for Experienced Pdf will be very helpful for the beginners and also for experienced candidates.

 1. What is the need for DevOps?

-According to me, this answer should start by explaining the general market trend.
+Answer: According to me, this answer should start by explaining the general market trend.
 Instead of releasing big sets of features, companies are trying to see if small features can be transported to their customers through a series of release trains.
-This has many advantages like quick feedback from customers, better quality of software etc. which in turn leads to high customer satisfaction.
+This has many advantages like quick feedback from customers, the better quality of software, etc. which in turn leads to high customer satisfaction.
 To achieve this, companies are required to:

 - Increase deployment frequency

-- Lower failure rate of new releases
+- The lower failure rate of new releases

 - Shortened lead time between fixes